 - Metadata templates (for easy starting)

-If you do not quite know yet what metadata you should generate (what fields are needed) have a look at the metadata templates provide.
+If you do not quite know yet what metadata you should generate (what fields are needed) have a look at the metadata templates provided.
 Some of them are very simple and can, therefore, help to create basic documentation.

 - Metadata standards (for when you need your metadata to be very structured).

 Metadata standards may at first look seem quite scary.
 They are used by data archives for enhancing discoverability, interoperability and reusability.
-When you submit your dataset at a trusted data repository, these standards are automatically applied.
+When you submit your dataset to a trusted data repository, these standards are automatically applied.

 Metadata can, at its simplest, be stored in a single text file.
-However, you can use a metadata template to help you structure your metadata or to see how your metadata appears in .html.
+However, you can also use a metadata template to help you structure your metadata or to see how your metadata appears in *.html.